oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 }
 ```

-Configuring CSRF (cross site request forgery) protection with `CookieCsrfTokenRepository.withHttpOnlyFalse()` means that the `XSRF-TOKEN` cookie won't be marked HTTP-only, so React can read it and send it back when it tries to manipulate data.
+Configuring CSRF (cross-site request forgery) protection with `CookieCsrfTokenRepository.withHttpOnlyFalse()` means that the `XSRF-TOKEN` cookie won't be marked HTTP-only, so React can read it and send it back when it tries to manipulate data.

 The `antMatchers` lines define what URLs are allowed for anonymous users.
 You will soon configure things so your React app is served up by your Spring Boot app, hence the reason for allowing web files and "/".
 You might notice there's an exposed `/api/user` path too.
 Create `src/main/java/.../jugtours/web/UserController.java` and populate it with the following code.
 This API will be used by React to 1) find out if a user is authenticated, and 2) perform global logout.